-Keep in mind that these woodpecker deterrent paint products come with certain life and fades away with time.
+Keep in mind that these woodpecker deterrent paint products come with certain life and fade away with time.

-So, they do not provide the protection from the pest birds for lifelong.
+So, they do not provide protection from the pests and birds for lifelong.

-If by chance you face the problem again you should use the woodpecker taste repellent paint additives again when repainting your exteriors.
+If by chance you face the problem in the future you should use the woodpecker taste repellent paint additives again when repainting your exteriors.

 Few Other Tips to Deter Woodpeckers from Your House